fhoedemakers/retroJam/README.md

 This project is a multi retro console emulator for Adafruit Fruit Jam, capable of emulating a few classic 8-bit systems and even the 16-bit Sega Genesis.
 Support for additional boards may follow.
 Some emulators has savestate support.
 It also can play .wav music files.

+See the [release](https://github.com/fhoedemakers/retroJam/releases/latest) section for precompiled binaries and metadata packs.

 ## Supported Systems

 Use a FAT32 formatted sd-card and put your roms on it.
 You can use folders to origanize them.